Skip to Content

 Let’s end this list with a bang.
 Designed with a cinematic theme, Hotel28 Myeongdong is a fun, trendy boutique hotel.
 The location at the heart of the popular Myeongdong Seoul district adds to its charms.

 The rooms at Hotel 28 Seoul are spacious and light-filled.
-They have a free mini-bar and great toiletries, so you have all you need for some pampering.
+They have a free mini-bar, flat-screen tv and great toiletries, so you have all you need for some pampering.
 There’s also a free-standing tub to soak in after a day’s adventures.
 And, since Seoul gets very cold in the winter, this is a real joy.

 This Seoul boutique hotel has a rooftop garden where you can relax with a book, while you take in the view.
 There is also a gallery, where you can see the work of emerging local artists in Seoul.